Verwood railway station: Timeline

 As Bournemouth increased in population, and with motor transport available, many farmers in Woodlands and Verwood found it more profitable to send their milk to Bournemouth.
 Many other farmers took their milk to Verwood railway station around 6 p.m. to be sent to London.

 Verwood was the nearest station to the large houses of many "important" people, meaning that figures such King Edward VIII, Queen Alexandra, King George VI and Queen Elizabeth II used the station.

-On 1 January 1923 the Salisbury and Dorset Junction Railway came under the ownership of the Southern Railway, one of the 'Big Four' companies created under the 1921 Railways Act.
+On 1 January 1923 the Salisbury and Dorset Junction Railway came under the ownership of the Southern Railway, one of the 'Big Four' companies created under the Railways Act 1921.

 During World War II, much traffic passed through Verwood as the line was a useful secondary route between the industrial north and midlands and the naval and military establishments in Dorset.

-Nationalisation under the 1947 Transport Act brought Verwood Railway Station under the control of the Southern Region of British Railways.
+Nationalisation under the Transport Act 1947 brought Verwood Railway Station under the control of the Southern Region of British Railways.

 In March 1963 Dr Beeching's report on the future of British Railways proposed Verwood for total closure along with the rest of the Salisbury & Dorset Junction line and other lines north of Bournemouth.
 In the autumn, a public hearing was held into the proposal, but very few objections were made.
 Apart from in the holiday season, traffic on the line was always light and closure had been discussed prior to the Beeching Axe.

 Verwood Station closed on 4 May 1964, with the closure being received with much expression of regret in the area.
 All the last trains, which ran on Saturday 2 May, were full.

 The lines were taken up in 1965 and the buildings dismantled so that dilapidation soon set in.
 Few traces of the former route can be seen other than some embankments and bridges like the one in the Albion Inn garden.